materialsvirtuallab/pymatgen-analysis-diffusion/README.rst

 pymatgen-analysis-diffusion
 ===========================

-Formerly formerly pymatgen-diffusion, this is an add-on to pymatgen for diffusion analysis that is developed by the Materials Virtual Lab.
+Formerly pymatgen-diffusion, this is an add-on to pymatgen for diffusion analysis that is developed by the Materials Virtual Lab.
 Note that it relies on pymatgen for structural manipulations, file io, and preliminary analyses.
 This is and will always be, a scientific work in progress.
 Pls check back regularly for